DIY pest control products next to a professional treatment truck in a Boise driveway

 Warning

 Call a pro the moment the problem stops feeling occasional.
-You're past DIY territory when you spot ants on the kitchen counter three mornings in a row, when wasps are building under the eaves, or when fall rodent pressure starts showing up in attic and garage signs across Nampa and Caldwell.
+You are past DIY territory when you spot ants on the kitchen counter three mornings in a row, when wasps are building under the eaves, or when fall rodent pressure starts showing up in attic and garage signs across Nampa and Caldwell.
 Specifically, you want pros for:

 • Wasp and yellowjacket nests, especially the ones tucked under decks or up in the eaves